 What is Short-Term Disability Insurance and “Your Occupation”?

-When an employee or self-employed person is unable to work due to an injury, illness, or accident they may qualify for Short-Term Disability insurance.
-Generally, disability is defined as the inability to do the substantial duties of your own occupation, as opposed to all occupations, and will entitle you to Short-Term Disability.
+Disability is defined as the inability to do the substantial duties of your own occupation, as opposed to all occupations, and will entitle you to Short-Term Disability.
 However, some policies may require that you first exhaust any sick days you are entitled to and/or Employment Insurance Sickness Benefits (55% of your gross insurable earnings).
-While still others may provide a “top up” of your Employment Insurance Sickness Benefits.
-Typically, Short-Term Disability policies provide two years of coverage, but this may differ from policy to policy.
+If your employer has a short-term disability plan, your claim must be made through your disability plan.
+According to Financial Consumer Agency of Canada, employers aren’t required to provide paid sick leave and each employer is different.

 What is Long-Term Disability Insurance and “Any Occupation”?